-The Board of Trustees has passed a tougher policy on student dress codes because the board wants students to realize how appearance affects how others see you -- and how they see our schools.
+The Board of Trustees' tough policy on student dress codes is designed to help students realize how appearance affects how others see them -- and how people see our schools.

 "Everyone -- from the person who decides if you get that job you've always wanted to the person who decides if you get a loan for your dream house -- is influenced by how you look," superintendent Gene Moore said.

 "Students' appearance can also influence their attitudes toward learning and behaving.
 The board believes it has a duty to set high standards for our students to insure their success -- during school and in life after school."

-The new policy -- passed March 16 -- sets specific standards for student dress and requires principals to see that those standards are maintained.
-"The board wants expectations for student dress to be
+The policy sets specific standards for student dress and requires principals to see that those standards are maintained.